 The List can include places connected to defence, communications, customs and other government activities.

 Amendments to the EPBC Act in February 2007 established a more strategic process for listing Commonwealth heritage places and introduced an assessment cycle.
 The assessment cycle will allow priorities and work programs focussing on those places most likely to the have Commonwealth heritage values to be set.

 Anyone can nominate a place with significant heritage values for the Commonwealth Heritage List.
-Each year the Minister for Sustainability, Environment, Water, Population and Communities (the Minister) invites nominations.
-Nominations are available from the Department of Sustainability, Environment, Water, Population and Communities.
+Each year the Minister for the Environment (the Minister) invites nominations.
+Nominations are available from the Department.
 The nominated places are assessed by the Australian Heritage Council against a set criteria and a recommendation made to the Minister.
 The final decision on listing is made by the Minister.